 Web vulnerabilities are common, and keeping sites safe requires being proactive–simply using HTTPS, TLS, and a web application firewall doesn’t eliminate security vulnerabilities.
-Using a website vulnerability scanner online makes it simple to find and fix security issues in all your websites.
+Using a free website vulnerability scanner online makes it simple to find and fix security issues in all your websites and external websites.

 Check your website for common risks